 Ginny Wilder, Rector

-When you think about who a typical clergy person is, I am the least likely person to show up on the list.
-I grew up in the Episcopal Church, left organized religion in my 20s specifically because the church had some work to do around welcoming people in the LGBTQIA community.
-In my 30s I was ready to come back to the church and heal.
-In my wilderness years I spent my weekends playing music in bars, clubs, festivals, touring up and down the East coast.
+When you think about who a typical clergyperson is, I am the least likely person to show up on the list.
+I grew up in the Episcopal Church, and left organized religion in my 20s specifically because the church had some work to do around welcoming people in the LGBTQIA community.
+In my 30s, I was ready to come back to the church and heal.
+In my wilderness years, I spent my weekends playing music in bars, clubs, and festivals, touring up and down the East Coast.
 What I didn’t know at the time was that even playing in bars would somehow prepare me for being a priest.

 When not at work, I enjoy spending time with my wife, Barbie, and our two rescue dogs Riley and Martin.
 You can find me out hiking, fishing, gardening, playing music, or riding my super cool Elliptigo bike.
-I prefer lite beer to microbrews (which is saying something since I lived in Asheville for 20 years) and my favorite place to be is by the firepit in the evening telling stories.
+My favorite place to be is by the firepit in the evening, telling stories.

 Mary Kroohs, Deacon